R/vimpute.R

 Maximum number of iterations (if sequential is TRUE).

-If TRUE, the imputed values are stored.
+If TRUE, additional columns indicating imputed values (VAR_imp) are added.

 If TRUE, all predicted values across all iterations are stored.